-Virgin’s six Airbus A330 aircraft are predominantly used on flights to Hong Kong and trans-continental domestic flights between Sydney, Melbourne and Perth.
+Virgin’s six Airbus A330 aircraft are predominantly used on flights to Hong Kong, Tokyo and trans-continental domestic flights between Sydney, Melbourne and Perth.
 These aircraft are also used occasionally between Sydney and Melbourne, and on weekends to/from Fiji.

 Airbus A330 “the business”

 Virgin Australia markets its A330 Business class seats as “the business”, and justifiably so.
 Laid out in a 1-2-1 reverse herringbone configuration, direct aisle access is available from each of these fully lie-flat seats.
 The seats are comfortable and private, and there is a large entertainment screen. “the business” is definitely a stylish way to fly!

 The leather Economy class seats are laid out in a 2-4-2 configuration and there is a seatback entertainment screen at every seat.
 There is 31 inches of legroom, which is fairly standard.
 Row 28, the exit row, is designated as Economy X. If you want a view outside, avoid row 39 as the window is partially obscured.

 Virgin has five Boeing 777s which are used on trans-Pacific flights between Australia and Los Angeles.
 These aircraft all have wifi and seat-back in-flight entertainment, and are configured with Economy, Premium Economy and Business class.

 Boeing 777-300ER “the business”

 Virgin has also fitted its Boeing 777s with lie-flat “the business” seats in the pointy end.